-Energy band Theory:
+Energy band Theory

 (ii) Conduction band: These bands are empty or partially filled where positive or negative charge carriers exist.
 Negative charge carriers are the electrons while the positive charge carriers are holes.

 (iii) Forbidden gap: The gap between the valence band and the conduction band is known as the forbidden gap.
 For an electron to jump from valence band to conduction band, it has to be energized by heat or electricity.
 The amount of energy required defines the conductivity of the material.

 Types of Semiconductors: